hungrybluedev/release-test/README.md

 The goal of this experiment/template is to make an accessible starting point for creating cross-platform builds for CMake-based C projects.
 Additionally, it uploads the binaries built and adds them to the release.

+## Using This Template

+### Creating A New Project

+The recommended way is to download the source code and extact into the desired folder.
+Then change the names of the folders, the values in the config files, etc.

+To obtain the source code for the latest release, go to the [Releases](https://github.com/hungrybluedev/release-test/releases) page and download the Source Code archive (ZIP or tar.gz).
+Alternatively, to get the latest source, you can download the ZIP from the main page of the repository.
+Click on **Code** | **Download ZIP**.

 ## Commands

 To generate the build files: